nazmulidris/developerlife.com/_posts/2018-10-21-kotlin-sealed-classes.md

 date: 2018-10-21 5:00:00+00:00
 excerpt: |
-  This tutorial is an exploration of Kotlin sealed classes and how they can be used to represent state elegantly and robustly.
+  This tutorial is an exploration of Kotlin sealed classes and how they can be used to represent state elegantly and robustly
 layout: post
 hero-image: assets/kotlin-awesomeness-hero.svg
 title: "Kotlin Sealed Classes and State"
 categories:
   - State
   - KT
 ---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Sealed classes and state](#sealed-classes-and-state)
 - [Example 1 - Android permissions](#example-1---android-permissions)